clambin/covid19/README.md

 Use the following yaml file to configure parameters & desired behaviour:

 ```
-# HTTP port for Prometheus (optional) & Grafana.
+# HTTP port for Grafana SimpleJSON server.
 Default is 8080
 port: 8080
+# HTTP port for Prometheus metrics.
+Default is 9090.
+prometheusPort: 9090
 # Turn on debug logging.
 Default is false
 debug: false
 # Configuration for Postgres DB